crownstone/bluenet/docs/NAMING.md

       E Electronics related part (Circuit board etc.)
     Name:
-      Plug_Part (the semisphere of the Guidestone and the Crownstone plug that is inserted into existing electrical sockets) Plug_cap_part (the insert of the plug part containing the actual electrical contact meterials, pins, ground plate etc.)
+      Plug_Part (the semisphere of the Guidestone and the Crownstone plug that is inserted into existing electrical sockets) Plug_cap_part (the insert of the plug part containing the actual electrical contact materials, pins, ground plate etc.)
       Socket_Part (the top semisphere of the Crownstone plug that accepts other electrical plugs into itself) Beacon_cap (the top with eventually a logo of the Guidestone) Ring (the ring separating both hemispheres on both the Guidestone and the Crownstone plug)